Glass Test Tube 16×160 mm — Round Bottom Founding Tube

 What size queens does it fit?

-Small to medium queens, up to about 14 mm body length.
-For very large queens (Camponotus gigas, Carebara), use a wider 20 mm tube instead.
+Small to medium queens up to about 14 mm body length.
+For very large queens like Camponotus gigas or Carebara, use a wider 20 mm tube.

 How long does the water last?

-Typically 3 to 6 weeks depending on ambient humidity and how tightly the cotton is packed.
-Check weekly.
-When the water side is dry, move the colony to a fresh tube before the cotton dries fully.
+Usually 3 to 6 weeks, depending on humidity and how tightly the cotton is packed.
+Check weekly and move the colony to a fresh tube before the water side dries fully.

-Can I reuse a tube after the colony moves out?
+Can I reuse it after the colony moves out?

 Complete Your Setup